viren-nadkarni/history-of-sanguem-village/README.md

 This tension would come to us only if it was not resolved there.
 That means the court and the High Court.
 Now if it doesn't settle here too, then the Supreme Court, Raje Saundhekar of Nagesh.
 Sanguem, Quepem, Ponda and Canacona four talukas in Goa (they were called Novas Conquistas -- New Conquests) were ruled by Saundhekars.
-The Portuguese ruled Goa for four and a half hundred years only in four taluks (Velhas Conquistas -- Old Conquests) namely Salcete, Tiswadi (Ilhas), Mormugao and Bardez.
+The Portuguese ruled Goa for four and a half hundred years only in four taluks (Velhas Conquistas -- Old Conquests) namely Salcete, Tiswadi, Mormugao and Bardez.
 He bought the above four talukas along with Sanguem from the Sondhekars after three and a half hundred years, i.e. only one hundred years before moving from Goa.

 <!-- 19 -->

-Notable People from the small village of Sanguem
+## Notable people from the village of Sanguem

-Pioneers in Literature -
+### Pioneers in Literature

-Shri.
-Venkatesh Anant Narvekar :-
+**Shri.
+Venkatesh Anant Narvekar:**
 That is, grammar was written.
 Interestingly, this grammar is from poems.
 The said grammar book was approved by the then Government of Bombay Province (i.e. West Maharashtra, Mysore State, Gujarat) for teaching in third standard.